edamametechnologies/flodbadd/NBAD.md

 **Explanation of the code:**

 - We define `Criticality` as an enum to represent the three levels.
 This is more type-safe than a string and makes it easy to set or check the level in code.
-- In `LanscanAnalyzer`, we define a fixed feature vector length of 10 (as an example) corresponding to the features chosen.
+- In `SessionAnalyzer`, we define a fixed feature vector length of 10 (as an example) corresponding to the features chosen.
 The `Forest<f64, 10>` is a generic type from `extended_isolation_forest` indicating it works on 10-dimensional data of type f64.
 - The `compute_features` method transforms a `SessionInfo` into the numeric feature array:
   - We hash the `process_name` to a numeric value.
 We used Rust's `BuildHasher` to get a u64 hash and then reduced it modulo 1,000,000.
 This keeps the hash in a moderate range (0 to 1e6) instead of a full 64-bit number, which is arbitrary but helps limit the range of that feature.
 Another approach could be to take only the lower 20 bits of the hash, etc. The idea is to represent different process names by different numeric values.
 Sessions with the same process will have the same `process_hash` feature, allowing the model to learn if a particular process's traffic is typical or not.
   - We directly cast the `dest_port` and various stats to f64.